How to Become a Project Manager?

 - Risk Management

 - Quality Management

-Considering today’s challenging projects, a project manager must be able to work under pressure and manage several individuals participating in a project.
+Considering today’s challenging projects, a PM must be able to work under pressure and manage several individuals participating in a project.

-Most of the project managers have at least a bachelor degree in the field of their businesses.
-Except for exceptions, if you want to become a project manager in the construction industry, it will be better for you to be a civil engineer.
+Most of the project managers have at least a bachelor degree in their field of businesses.
+Except for exceptions, if you want to become a PM in the construction industry, it will be better for you to be a civil engineer.
 The same goes for other industries.
-In other words, obtaining a bachelor’s degree in a specific area such as marketing, engineering or IT, depending on what type of industry you would like to work, will help you to become a project manager.
+In other words, obtaining a bachelor’s degree in a specific area such as marketing, engineering or IT, depending on what type of industry you would like to work, will help you to become a PM.

-If you don’t have time to attend a course, you can try online courses, webinars and trainin programs.
+If you don’t have time to attend a course, you can try online courses, webinars, and training programs.

 Getting certified will help you to hold a Junior or Associate PM position at the beginning.
-Companies prefer certified project managers rather than non-certified ones for large and sophisticated projects.
+Companies prefer certified PM’s rather than non-certified ones for large and sophisticated projects.

 However, in order to become a certified professional, you need to meet specific eligibility and experience requirements along with passing a written exam.

 Below are some of the best certification programs currently available.